-The Ashwagandha root is considered a tonic, aphrodisiac, anesthetic and diuretic, it is anti-parasitic, astringent, thermogenic and stimulating.
+The Ashwagandha root is considered a tonic, aphrodisiac, anaesthetic and diuretic, it is anti-parasitic, astringent, thermogenic, and stimulating.
 It is an important component in more than 200 recipes of traditional medicine such as Ayurveda, Siddha and Unani.

 The leaves taste bitter and have a characteristic smell.
 They are recommended for fever and painful swelling.

 The flowers have an astringent, cleansing, diuretic, and aphrodisiac effect.